Instability of conformally K\"ahler, Einstein metrics: Instability of conformally Kähler ALF Ricci-flat metrics

 To apply the technique of the previous section, we need to verify that our $2$-tensor $h=\omega_-\circ\tau$ (with $\tau$ the Killing 2-form and $\omega_-$ harmonic) decays suitably at infinity.
 Our gravitational instanton is conformally Kähler with $g=f^2\tilde g$.
 From the definition of an ALF metric we have $|W_+|=O(r^{-3})$, and actually for all the examples we have exactly $|W_+| \sim \mathrm{cst.}\, r^{-3}$.
 Therefore the conformal factor $f$ satisfies $f \sim \mathrm{cst.}\, r$, and the Killing 2-form $\tau=f^3 \tilde \omega_+$ satisfies

-\begin{rem} This decay is true for all the anti-selfdual $2$-forms on our examples (which are supposed to give a complete list).
+\begin{rem} This growth is true for all our examples (which are supposed to give a complete list).
 It is proved in \cite{BiqGau23} to be true in general in the toric case.
-Actually one can prove the growth (\ref{eq:28}) in the general case, which is the basic ingredient needed to make all our arguments abstract, and not specific to the examples.
-Nevertheless we have written the proof that follows since it looks likely that the known examples already exhaust all conformally Kähler, non Kähler, gravitational instantons.
-This seems to be proved in the recently posted article \cite{LiM23b}, as mentioned in the introduction.
-It in particular shows that there is always an anti-selfdual harmonic $2$-forms decaying on the manifolds we consider. \end{rem}
+Actually one can prove the growth (\ref{eq:25}) in the general case, which is the basic ingredient needed to make all our arguments abstract, and not specific to the examples.
+Since it looks likely that these known examples already exhaust all conformally Kähler, non Kähler, gravitational instantons (this seems to be proved in the recently posted article \cite{LiM23a}, as mentioned in the introduction), we avoided the proof of this general statement, and therefore the arguments below work only for the known examples. \end{rem}

 There is a concrete construction of an anti-selfdual harmonic form $\omega_-$.
 Denote by $J$ the complex structure.
-The Kähler metric $\tilde g$ is extremal, which implies that the vector field
+The Kähler metric $\tilde g$ is extremal \cite{Der83}, which by definition means that the vector field $J \nabla^{\tilde{g}}\mathrm{Scal}^{\tilde{g}}$ is a Killing vector field.
+By (\ref{eq:19}) we rewrite (up to a constant) this vector field in terms of the metric $g$ and obtain that